MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Alias.md

 ## NOTES

-PowerShell includes the following aliases for `Get-Alias`:
+Windows PowerShell includes the following aliases for `Get-Alias`:

-- All platforms:
   - `gal`

 - To create a new alias, use `Set-Alias` or `New-Alias`.
 To delete an alias, use `Remove-Item`.